 - Finding the time

 You will design a plan to conquer the clutter in your life, based on down to earth, practical advice you can take home and start implementing immediately.

-Our Early Bird Tickets are now available and are your last chance to save $100 off the standard 2 Day Conference ticket price and $170 off the standard 4 Day Gold Pass Package price (includes 2 Day Conference plus Pre- and Post-conference workshops).
+Standard priced tickets now available for the 2 Day Conference, the 4 Day Gold Pass Package (includes 2 Day Conference plus Pre- and Post-conference workshops) and individual workshops.